 All of my fears and insecurities were projected in my dreams in the form of nightmares and it was a very harrowing experience.

 Meditating before going to bed can help in relaxing the autonomous nervous system and calming the overactive mind.
-With a calm mind it is easier to fall asleep and experience REM sleep.
-Most of dreams occur during REM (Rapid Eye Movement) sleep and that in turn regulates our mood for the next day.
+With a calm mind, it is easier to fall asleep and experience REM sleep.
+Most dreams occur during REM (Rapid Eye Movement) sleep and that in turn regulates our mood for the next day.

-By practicing meditation everyday, I cured my insomnia over the years.
-Getting good sleep at night makes us more happy, energetic and productive during the day and we are able to better focus on our work.
+By practicing meditation every day, I cured my insomnia over the years.
+Getting good sleep at night makes us more happy, energetic, and productive during the day and we are able to better focus on our work.

 I have also heard many people tell me that meditation helped them to experience lucid dreams.
 I have personally experienced many lucid dreams.
-In some of them I had complete awareness of the fact that I was dreaming and I had the power of steering the dream in any direction I liked.
+In some of them, I had complete awareness of the fact that I was dreaming and I had the power of steering the dream in any direction I liked.